-The truth was I slaughtered a valuable cash cow business for a few pounds of hamburger when I should have savored the sweet milk it produced for decades into the future.
+The truth?
+I slaughtered a valuable cash cow business for a few pounds of hamburger when I should have savored the sweet milk it produced for decades into the future.
 This mistake cost me millions of dollars – literally.

 Here’s More Examples

 As it turns out, my financial mistake is not an isolated example of this problem.
-In fact, it is quite common.
-It’s the most common way we make foolish blunders so please pay close attention and don’t follow in my footsteps.
+In fact, it’s quite common.
+It’s the most common way we make foolish blunders, so please pay close attention, and don’t follow in my footsteps.

-While there’s no definitive research providing hard data, anecdotal evidence from my work with hundreds of financial coaching clients tells me the number one cause of the truly expensive, large scale financial mistakes is conflicting goals causing you to not properly weigh the financial implications of your decision.
+While there’s no definitive research providing hard data, anecdotal evidence from my work with hundreds of financial coaching clients tells me the number one cause of the truly expensive, large scale financial mistakes: conflicting goals causing you to not properly weigh the financial implications of your decision.

-I could continue on with many examples but you get the point.
-When you have conflicting motivations behind a decision it is very easy to overlook important financial considerations.
+I could continue on with many examples, but you get the point.
+When you have conflicting motivations behind a decision, it’s very easy to overlook important financial considerations.
 The result is an expensive mistake.

 How To Minimize Financial Mistakes